srnunez/guide-to-git-fork1/docs/exercises/index.md

 </details>

 ## Exercise 6: Fork a repo and create a PR (requires a partner)
 Create a repo.
-Have a partner fork your repo and submit a PR.
+Have a partner fork your repo and submit a pull request.

 <details markdown="block">
 <summary> Show Instructions</summary>